Women In Motion

 Since 2016, Women In Motion has supported the Prix de la Photo Madame Figaro Arles, which is awarded to talented young women photographers.
 In 2019, Kering has increased its support for women photographers by partnering up with Rencontres d’Arles through two initiatives: the Women In Motion award for photography and the Women In Motion LAB, a research project carried out by female historians of photography, which will culminate in the publication of a reference book on women’s place in the world history of photography.
 Objectives: contribute to the recognition of female photographers and gender equality in this artistic field.

-Women In Motion has also been launched in literature – the program notably welcomed Leïla Slimani to one of its talks about the position of female writers in society; the plastic arts, through its partnership with the Festival d’Automne à Paris and its support for an exhibition by Egyptian artist Anna Boghiguian.
+Women In Motion has also been launched in literature – the program notably welcomed Leïla Slimani to one of its talks about the position of female writers in society; the plastic arts, through its partnership with the Festival d’Automne à Paris and its support for an exhibition by Egyptian-Canadian artist of Armenian origin, Anna Boghiguian.

 A tribune for women